Fed should buy as many bonds as necessary - Rosengren

 Since the Fed cut short-term rates to the bone, it has launched two rounds of bond buying, referred to as quantitative easing, worth $2.3 trillion in all.
 When buying bonds, the Fed has always said how much it planned to buy and over what period.

-The Fed at its most recent meeting, ended last week, took no new action to stimulate growth despite a flagging recovery but said it stands ready to ease financial conditions if necessary.
+The Fed at its most recent meeting that ended last week took no new action to stimulate growth despite a flagging recovery but said it stands ready to ease financial conditions if necessary.

 Despite improved U.S. hiring last month, most Wall Street economists still expect the Fed to launch another round of monetary stimulus this year, with the majority expecting it to act as soon as September.

-Other Fed officials have expressed concern that further expanding the Fed's already bloated balance sheet could risk triggering inflation when growth accelerates.
+Other Fed officials have expressed concern that expanding the already bloated balance sheet further could risk triggering inflation when growth accelerates.
 However, Rosengren said he has not seen inflationary pressures from the two previous massive bond purchase programs of the Fed.

-Like Dallas' Fisher, others have questioned whether further bond purchases would do much to help the economy.
+Like Dallas' Fisher, others have questioned whether further bond purchases could do much to help the economy.
 Rosengren expressed confidence, however, that the approach would reap benefits.

 "There are a number of areas where quantitative easing can help," he said.
 "One, it does push up asset prices. ...
 A second area is the housing market," he added.